qwaneu/qwaneu.github.io/_drafts/feature-toggles.md

 ## Tech toggles

-Once you have a toggle mechanism in place, it become your hammer and everything starts looking like a nail.
-We also see teams using the toggles to switch off parts of the code that are not working or still messy.
+Once you have a toggle mechanism in place, it becomes your hammer and everything starts looking like a nail.
+Or if it goes badly, everything starts looking like a thumb.
+We also see teams using the toggles to switch off parts of the code that are not yet fully working or still messy.
 As you are not toggling features, we tend to call these 'tech toggles' instead.

 Feature toggles come with trade-offs, but tech toggles are a big no for us.
 In